ReptarBar/Community-SLA/README.md

 ### For maintainers

-1. Copy `COMMUNITY-SLA.md` into your repo.
+1. Copy `COMMUNITY-SLA.md` into your repository.
 2. Edit the response timelines and labels to match your actual capacity.
 3. Link it from your `README` and `CONTRIBUTING` docs.
-4. Tell contributors you follow it and then actually follow it.
+4. Tell contributors you follow it, then follow it.

-If you cannot meet part of the SLA, say so directly in the file.
-Honest limits are better than fake promises.
+If you cannot meet part of the SLA, state that clearly in the file.
+Honest limits are better than unrealistic promises.

 ### For contributors

 - Use the SLA as a lens to evaluate projects you give your time to.
 - Ask projects to adopt or adapt it.
-- If a project consistently ignores the basics in this SLA, you are not obligated to stick around.
-Take your time and energy somewhere that respects it.
+- If a project consistently ignores the basics in this SLA, you are not obligated to stay.
+You can take your time and energy somewhere that respects it.

 ---

 ## Suggested adoption levels

-If you want to publicly claim alignment, pick the level that matches reality, not your aspiration.
+If you want to publicly claim alignment, choose the level that reflects reality, not aspiration.

 **Level 1: Minimum**